SEO for Private Schools - Part 2: Content

 Value

-As I touch on the various aspects of your site which search engines take into consideration, I cannot emphasize value enough.
+As I touch on the various aspects of your site that search engines consider, I cannot emphasize value enough.
 You know your school.
 Its history.
 Its accomplishments.
-If you don't create content which speaks to all of those unique attributes, who will?
+If you don't create content that speaks to all of those unique attributes, who will?
 Value impacts perception.
 Sometimes value is easy to recognize.
 Other times you just know that something has value.
 You feel it.

 That's why quality is important.
-It's not something which search engines care about specifically, yet it drives stickiness, which simply is the number of repeat visits your site gets.
-Make sure that your videos, photos, written content, graphs and so on are beautifully done and of the highest quality.
+It's not something that search engines care about specifically, yet it drives stickiness, which simply is the number of repeat visits your site gets.
+Make sure that your videos, photos, written content, graphs, and so on are beautifully done and of the highest quality.
 Quality creates value.
 Value creates traffic.

 Evergreen content

-Evergreen content is content which is timeless.
-In the private school world content about the school's history is an example of evergreen content.
-A list of where your graduates matriculated over the past decade is another example.
-Evergreen content creates value which nobody else has.
+Evergreen content is content that is timeless.
+In the private school world, content about the school's history is an example of evergreen content.
+Another example is a list of where your graduates matriculated over the past decade.
+Evergreen content creates value that nobody else has.
 If nobody else has your unique content, readers will come to you to find that unique content.

 Regular updates